 Things to think about when making a service agreement (PDF 182KB) and Making a Service Agreement: Things to think about – Easy Read (PDF 4MB) includes things to consider when negotiating a service agreement.

-While the NDIA is not a party to service agreements between providers and participants, it will take action if the terms do not align with the NDIS Act 2013 and NDIS Price Guide.
+While the NDIA is not a party to service agreements between providers and participants, it will take action if the terms do not align with the NDIS Act 2013 and NDIS Pricing Arrangements and Price Limits.

 NDIS Quality and Safeguards Commission